nguyenthanhjt/r-practices/R.md

   - `mean(column-name)`
 - `sd()`: calculate the Deviation compare to average value of a column
 - `cor(x, y))`: calculate the correlation between 2 columns' value
+- `bias(actual, predicted)`: bias computes the average amount by which actual is greater than predicted.
+  - actual: The ground truth numeric vector.
+  - predicted: The predicted numeric vector, where each element in the vector is a prediction for the corresponding element in actual.
+  - If a model is unbiased bias(actual, predicted) should be close to zero.
+Bias is calculated by taking the average of (actual - predicted).
+- `sample()`: function allows you to take a random sample of elements from a data set.
+- `arrange(data-set, desc(column-name))`: sort `asc(column-name)`, `desc(column-name`) by input column-name